“The greatest star that never was sings the greatest hits that never were...Unmissable!”

 She’ll entertain you as she tinkles the ivories and shares excerpts from her many (mostly unreleased) albums including Je m’appelle Hope, Miss Hope Springs Swings with Strings, Das ist Miss Hope Springs and her 1972 Memphis album recorded in High Wycombe.

 Join Miss Hope Springs as she unpacks her suitcase of dreams and takes you on a trip down her by now, somewhat potholed memory lane.

 Miss Hope Springs has gathered a loyal and enthusiastic following since she burst onto the scene ten years ago.
-She has sold out prestigious cabaret venues and theatres both here and in the USA? and was the first non-classical artist to play London’s Wigmore Hall in 2017.
+She has sold out prestigious cabaret venues and theatres both here and in the USA.
 She now lives with her husband Irving and his close personal pal Carlos in a camper van in Dungeness.

 Miss Hope Spring’s alter-ego Ty Jeffries is a prolific composer and writer whose critically acclaimed works are influenced and informed by the combination of his classical training and his love and knowledge of both the golden age of Hollywood (he grew up in the film industry), and the Great American and British Songbooks.